ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_usage.rst

 has none of the wrappers that Ansible typically uses, ``become``, ``async`` and environment variables do not work.

-The ``script`` module executes a script from the Ansible controller on one or more Windows hosts.
+The ``script`` module executes a script from the Ansible control node on one or more Windows hosts.
 Like ``raw``, ``script`` currently does not support ``become``, ``async``, or environment variables.